aarryaannnn/aarryaannnn/README.md

 ## 🚀 Full Stack Sorcerer ⚽🏃‍♂️| 🕷️🕸️ Crafting Digital Marvels ✨

 "You are a code sorcerer, conjuring captivating interfaces and brewing potent backend potions.
-Let People know that they can join with you on this coding adventure, and create digital wonders together! 🌟✨" ~ChatGPT
+Let people know about you, so that they can join with you on this coding adventure, and create digital wonders together! 🌟✨" ~ChatGPT

 <div align="center">